microchip-pic-avr-examples/pic16f18446-cnano-8bit-mdfu-client-mplab-mcc/README.md

 **End Application**

  * Open `main.c`
- * Add logic inside the while loop to toggle the onboard LED with a 200 ms rate
+ * Add logic inside the while loop to toggle the on-board LED with a 200 ms rate
  * Add logic under that to reset the device if the BTN is pressed
 ```
 while(1)